aneldev/dynadux/doc/API-Dispatch.md

 # Dynadux - `dispatch()`

-Dispatches an action, technically it calls a reducer with an optional payload.
+Dispatches an action, technically it calls reducer with an optional payload.

 The `dispatch` method is available in